 How much does podcast hosting cost?

-The cost to host a podcast is varying and depend on the hosting site.
-Most of the podcast platform starts from $5 to $95 per month.
+The cost to host a podcast varies and depends on the hosting site.
+Most podcast platform starts from $5 to $95 per month.

-If you’re starting, you can get hosting for $5 per month.
+If you’re starting, you can get $5 per month of hosting.
 Podbean hosting is the best place to get started.

 Best Podcast Hosting Sites 2022: Conclusion

 Here we go.
-My list of the best podcast hosting platforms you can try to host your podcast.
-When choosing your podcast hosting platform, make sure to check their features, bandwidth, space etc.
+I list the best podcast hosting platforms you can try to host your podcast.
+When choosing your podcast hosting platform, check its features, bandwidth, space etc.

-Find out if you would be able to upload an unlimited podcast or episode or require to upgrade your account to get more advance features.
+Find out if you would be able to upload an unlimited podcast or episode or require upgrading your account to get more advanced features.

-In addition, it is very important to know if your podcast hosting will allow you to monetize your podcast, have support promote your show etc.
+In addition, it is essential to know if your podcast hosting will allow you to monetize your podcast, have support promote your show etc.

-Most of the top-rated podcasting platforms allow you to distribute your podcast into podcast directories, so check if the one you pick has these features.
+Most top-rated podcasting platforms allow you to distribute your podcast into podcast directories, so check if the one you pick has these features.

-Choose the best option that suite your podcast business and have successful podcasting.
+Choose the best option that suits your podcast business and have successful podcasting.

-In case you have any question about choosing to host for your podcast or finding the best podcast equipment, kindly let me know from your comment.
+If you have any questions about choosing to host for your podcast or finding the best podcast equipment, kindly let me know from your comment.

-Make this year your best and add podcast marketing to your plan to grow your online business while still build customers to sell more of your products and services.
+Make this year your best and add podcast marketing to your plan to grow your online business while still building customers to sell more of your products and services.

-I know a lot of top marketers and entrepreneurs who are getting thousands of traffics to their websites and convert them into customers.
-If you follow the guide about, you can make your episode live in less than 24 hours.
+I know a lot of top marketers and entrepreneurs who are getting thousands of traffic to their websites and converting them into customers.
+If you follow the guide, you can make your episode live in less than 24 hours.

-There are also many online tutorials that can guide you on how to monetize your podcast with affiliate programs to make more profits from your hard work.
+Many online tutorials can guide you on monetising your podcast with affiliate programs to make more profits from your hard work.

-We want you to succeed in podcasting and that is the main reason to research and compiled the list of the best podcast hosting sites and platforms, so you will not need to waste your time to find the best service for your episode.
+We want you to succeed in podcasting, which is the main reason to research and compile the list of the best podcast hosting sites and platforms, so you will not need to waste your time finding the best service for your episode.

-I will be sharing information about podcasting, and how you can use it to grow your online business.
+I will share more information about podcasting and how you can use it to grow your online business.